JAlcocerT/JAlcocerT/content/blog/entrep-saas-diy-webs.md

 Last year I completed all these pieces of the puzzle: [PaaS](https://jalcocert.github.io/JAlcocerT/selfhosted-server-paas/) + [DecapCMS x Astro](https://jalcocert.github.io/JAlcocerT/open-source-minimalist-websites/#using-decap-cms)

-Time to put those together with a quick WebApp/SaaS to free my time and enhance the output of people's DIY.
+Time to put those together with a quick WebApp/SaaS to free my time and **enhance the output of people's DIYs**.

+{{< cards >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/docs/entrepreneur/bip/" title="BiP | Docs ↗" icon="book-open" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/docs/entrepreneur/bip/#initial-prompts-for-success" title="Vibe Coding | Docs ↗" icon="book-open" >}}
+{{< /cards >}}

 **Intro**

+How about improving CX for DIYs websites?

+The thing is: Does it needs to be a trade of between a Wordpress/Ghost/Wix or a code driven cool SSG?

+Cant we go ECO and green and have websites that respect the environment?

 {{< cards >}}
   {{< card link="https://github.com/clidey/whodb" title="WhoDB Github ↗" icon="github" >}}